Analyze your cohorts

 • All types of churn (churn rate in value with and without contraction, logo churn, churn rate in value calculated at the subscription level).

-3. Cohort filters and breakdowns
+3. Filters and breakdowns by cohorts

 Cohorts in Fincome are automatically calculated from your customers' subscription start date, which then allows them to be used across the platform's analytical views.
 Thus, beyond the dedicated Cohortstab, you can find these native cohort filters (monthly, quarterly, yearly) in many reports: MRR Movements, Retention, Churn, etc. This allows you, for example, to filter MRR movements only for customers from the T1 2024 cohort, or to compare behaviors between different cohorts over time.